 Significant commercial and industrial development occurred in Hatfield at the southernmost portion of West Street (at the border with Northampton) in the last decade, but there has not been much additional development in that area in the last five years.
 A project to extend the Town sewer line on West Street is currently being completed, and will allow the building of a mixed-use development that will include a 150,000 square foot industrial building as well as 30-46 condominium units.
 Other development in the last five years has included the Five Colleges Library Annex at 202 Plain Road, as well as scattered single-family homes.
-These new developments are located in areas with other development.
-None of these developments are located within the 100-year floodplain or in areas subject to localized flooding.
-In addition, they are not located in areas subject to high winds or areas that are prone to wildfires.
-Thus, it was concluded by the Hazard Mitigation Planning Committee that these developments are not anticipated to change the community's vulnerability to hazards.
+These new developments are located in areas with other development and are not anticipated by the local Hazard Mitigation committee to change the community's vulnerability.